 You can provide the time of local noon to the students or ask them to determine it.
 Here is a useful tool: http://aa.usno.navy.mil/data/docs/RS_OneDay.php

 The arrangement of the detector in this study allowed it to “see” about 5° of the sky.
 The angular diameter of Sun from Earth is about 0.5°.
-You might ask the students to calculate how long it takes for the sun to move through the .
+You might ask the students to calculate how long it takes for the sun to move through the viewing area.
+There are three counters at WC 00 2F, and the first and last counters are separated at 3m.
 They could look for any effect in the flux that has a similar duration.
-You might also recall that Sun is 8 light-minutes from Earth.
+You might also recall that Sun is 8 light-minutes from Earth, and these particles are traveling slightly less that the speed of light.
 The students should discuss whether that has any effect on what they expect to see.

 Claims, Evidence & Reasoning